Facebook advertisers now have the ability to create ads that reach users within Instagram Stories. Here’s what you need to know…

 How to Create Facebook Ads for Instagram Stories

-Within either Power Editor or Ads Manager, create a campaign using the Reach objective.
+Within either Power Editor or Ads Manager, create a The campaign is the foundation of your Facebook ad.
+This is where you'll set an advertising objective, which defines what you want your ad to achieve. using the Reach objective.

-On the ad set level under placement, you may now see a message about creating ads for Instagram Stories…
+On the An ad set is a Facebook ads grouping where settings like targeting, scheduling, optimization, and placement are determined. level under placement, you may now see a message about creating ads for Instagram Stories…

 You’ll want to edit placement to include only “Stories” under “Instagram.”

 Once you make that selection, other placement options will uncheck (you can’t use other placements in addition to Instagram Stories).

 At the ad level, you’ll have the option of including a single image or a single video…